SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 - **id** — The BlockPos of the origin this graph was generated for.
 Serves as the unique identifier.
 - **entityType** — The type of entity this graph was generated for.
 Must implement `IFlyingMob`.
 Passability checks during generation use this entity's dimensions, so a graph generated for bats may have paths a larger flying creature cannot traverse.
-- **cells** — A map from hub positions to Cell objects.
-Keyed by hub position for O(1) lookup during navigation.
+- **cells** — A map from cell bounds min corner to Cell objects.
+Given any position, the cell key is computed directly: `floor(coord / 4) * 4` for each axis.
 - **destinations** — The set of all destination hub positions (the GraphStart hub plus all GraphExit hubs).
 - **graphStart** — The hub position of the cell containing or beneath the origin.
 This is the "home" destination.
 - **graphExits** — The set of hub positions for cells that serve as cave exits.
 These are "outside" destinations.